kubevault/kubevault/docs/README.md

 KubeVault by AppsCode is a collection of tools for running HashiCorp [Vault](https://www.vaultproject.io/) on Kubernetes.

 ## Operator
-You can deploy and manage Vault on Kubernetes clusters using [KubeVault operator](https://github.com/kubevault/operator).
-Using Vault operator, you can deploy Vault for following storage backends:
+You can deploy and manage Vault on Kubernetes clusters using KubeVault operator.
+Using KubeVault operator, you can deploy Vault for following storage backends:

 - [Azure Storage](/docs/concepts/vault-server-crds/storage/azure.md)
 - [DynamoDB](/docs/concepts/vault-server-crds/storage/dynamodb.md)